eigerco/polka-storage/pallets/storage-provider/DESIGN.md

 ## Data structures

-### Proof of spacetime
+### Proof of Spacetime

-Proof of spacetime indicates the version and the sector size of the proof.
+Proof of Spacetime indicates the version and the sector size of the proof.
 This type is used by the Storage Provider when initially starting up to indicate what PoSt version it will use to submit Window PoSt proof.

 ```rust
 pub enum RegisteredPoStProof {